bpython/bpython/README.rst

 bpython does **not** aim to be a complete IDE - the focus is on implementing a few ideas in a practical, useful, and lightweight manner.

-bpython is a great replacement to any occassion where you would normally use the vanilla Python interpreter - testing out solutions to people's problems on IRC, quickly testing a method of doing something without creating a temporary file, etc..
+bpython is a great replacement to any occasion where you would normally use the vanilla Python interpreter - testing out solutions to people's problems on IRC, quickly testing a method of doing something without creating a temporary file, etc..